yashodharhajare-wq/AI-Job-Intelligence-Platform/README.md

 # The Solution

-This project automatically collects jobs, stores them locally, filter them with exact keywords, keeps track of application status, and remembers my interaction with every opportunity.
+This project automatically opens chrome, logs into my account, collects jobs, stores them locally, filter them with exact keywords, keeps track of application status, and remembers my interaction with every job opportunity.

 Instead of asking: